Lola Versus Powerman and the Moneygoround, Part One: Aftermath and legacy

-The success of the singles and album allowed the Kinks to negotiate a new contract with RCA Records, construct their own London Studio, which they named Konk, and assume more creative and managerial control.
+The success of the singles and album allowed the Kinks to negotiate a new contract with RCA Records, construct their own London studio, which they named Konk, and assume more creative and managerial control.
 The record also proved influential: Tom Petty told Rolling Stone that he "especially liked" it, and cited the album as an influence on The Last DJ, another album critical of the music industry.

 Tracks from Lola Versus Powerman have been featured in multiple films across several languages.
-One of the most notable uses of songs from the album was when "This Time Tomorrow", "Strangers", and "Powerman" were featured in the 2007 Wes Anderson film The Darjeeling Limited; these tracks were later included on the accompanying soundtrack album.
+"This Time Tomorrow", "Strangers", and "Powerman" were featured in the 2007 Wes Anderson film The Darjeeling Limited; these tracks were later included on the accompanying soundtrack album.
 In France, "This Time Tomorrow" appeared in the 2005 Philippe Garrel film Les amants réguliers.
 "Apeman" has been featured in multiple films, including Mondovino (2004) and Harold Ramis' Club Paradise (1986).

 Ray Davies adapted the album into an autobiographical drama, with the help of co-writer Paul Sirett, including new versions of songs from the album.
 This was broadcast on BBC Radio 4 in December 2021.